swim0000/allergyaccess/content/en/about.md

 ## Our Values

-* **Inclusivity:** We believe in creating a food environment where everyone feels safe and welcome.
 * **Safety:** We prioritize the safety of individuals with food allergies in all our initiatives.
 * **Collaboration:** We work together with industry, restaurants, and food banks to achieve our mission.
 * **Empowerment:** We empower individuals with food allergies to live confidently and enjoy food.